 Fertility Tips for Self – care

 Nutritionists often recommend a Mediterranean diet may help to optimise fertility.
-Its plant based, colourful foundation should provide the positive nutrition your body needs.
+Its plant-based, colourful foundation should provide positive nutrition your body needs.
 Avoid or limit caffeine and alcohol intake, I suggest stopping alcohol and caffeine completely.
 Additional supplements may also be helpful to improve egg health.
 Always seek professional guidance when embarking on a supplement regimen.

 Meditation, yoga, breathe- work, and Acupuncture may all be suitable treatment options to help reduce stress and anxiety levels for women.
 Try to Keep all other areas of your life as simple as possible and not to be too busy.
 Nurture yourself and give yourself plenty of rest and space.